MillenniumMachines/MillenniumOS/README.md

  - Toolchanges cannot currently be cancelled, so if a touch probe is not detected during the touch probe installation routine, then the active tool number will still be set to the probing tool.
 This will not affect print files because an aborted toolchange aborts the print (but still sets the active tool number).
 We use the tool number as a guard to not execute probing routines unless the touch probe is installed, so this leaves some window of vulnerability where it could _appear_ like a touch probe is connected when it actually wasn't detected.
 Again, this is likely something that should be fixed in RRF but if we absolutely _have_ to work around it by tracking touchprobe connectivity ourselves then we can implement this.

  - If you are using RRF `v3.5.0-rc.2` or below and cannot easily upgrade, you should add `set global.mosProbePositionDelay=350` to the bottom of your `mos-user-vars.g` file after running the Configuration Wizard.
 There is a bug in `v3.5.0-rc.2` and below that causes machine positions to not be reported accurately without at least a 200ms delay after the machine stops moving.
 This will cause protected probe moves and probe positions to be innaccurate.
 The simpler fix is just to update RRF.

+ - If the touch probe is activated during a protected move, then due to how this is implemented in RRF it is _possible_ that the speeds of the probe were not reset correctly.
+Subsequent probes will run at the same speed which might be very slow, or very fast (if the interrupted move was a travel move).
+You should be aware of this when restarting from a collision during a protected move.
+We are currently looking for options as to how to improve this behaviour, but it may involve underlying changes to RRF to allow this.

 ## Bugs, Issues, Support
 If you find any bugs or issues, please create an issue on this repository.
 Best-effort support is available via our [Discord](https://discord.gg/ya4UUj7ax2).